Department of Political Science (GRAD)

 We do not offer a terminal Masters degree.
 Students accepted to our PhD program spend their first two years completing M.A. requirements and immediately continue to the doctoral requirements.

 At the M.A. level, the student is required, in addition to passing the course programs successfully, to write a thesis and to be examined orally on the major field of interest and in defense of the thesis.
+Students who have an acceptable MA thesis from a previous program may submit an MA bypass paper upon approval from committee members and the Director of Graduate Studies.

 At the doctoral level, preliminary examinations are both written and oral, in that order.
 Written examinations are given annually in September.
 The final part of the examination is an oral defense of the dissertation proposal.
 Successful completion of these examinations permits a student to become a doctoral candidate.
 Following completion of the dissertation, a final oral examination will be held, which is primarily a defense of the dissertation but may include such excursions into underlying theory and related fields as are germane to the dissertation.